andrewzhang0708/THTR152B-How-the-Lights-Get-In/README.md

 # THTR152B-How-the-Lights-Get-In

 Welcome!
-You can find rehearsal shcedules below.
+You can find rehearsal schedules below.
 You can also find [resources](Resources/Resources.md) here.

 ## Rehearsal Schedule